+'''

-#We are again going to be using the mule deer dataset from earlier exercises muleys <-read.csv("DCmuleysedited.csv", header=T) str(muleys)
+#We are again going to be using more of the mule deer dataset than from the

+#earlier exercises

+muleys <-read.csv("DCmuleysedited.csv", header=T)

+str(muleys)

+'''

-2. Check for duplicate locations in dataset.
+5. Check for duplicate locations in dataset.
 The reason for this is very important and will be apparent shortly.